It is a tumor, generally benign, that occurs in the glandular tissue of various organs.

 In rare cases, the signs and symptoms of colon tubular adenoma may include:

-- Tumor in the colon that causes blockages (if the tumors are large).
+- Tumor in the colon causes blockages (if the tumors are large).

-- Bleeding from the anus, mucus mixed with stool; both in rare cases.
+- She was bleeding from the anus, mucus mixed with stool, both in rare cases.

 - In rare cases, diarrhea or constipation .